zsrtp/tpgz/README.md

 - editor                        // Browse and edit the memory

 practice menu:
-- Load practice files* (supports popular Any% and 100% locations)
+- Load practice files* (supports popular Any%, 100%, and All Dungeons locations)

 scene menu:
 - disable bg music*             // Disables background and enemy music